bennyhuo/rx-marbles/docs/syntax.md

 # Marble diagram syntax
-Each marble diagram begins with keyword `marble`, a string giving a name for the diagram, and with curly brackets containing diagram body:
+Each marble diagram begins with a `marble` keyword, followed by a string with a name of the diagram, and then a curly brackets containing diagram body.

-A minimal diagram contains one source or one operator, e.g.:
+A minimal diagram contains one source timeline can look like this:

 	marble foo
 	{
-		source a: +-A->
+		source example: +-A->
 	}

 Each `source` line begins a definition of an observable lifetime line: a **timeline**.
-The character `a` followed by a colon denotes identifier.
-Those identifiers are any strong tokens but are not used at the moment by a generator.
+The string `example` followed by a colon denotes source identifier.
+Those identifiers are mandatory.
+They can be any user-given simple tokens and are not used at the moment by the generator.

 The most interesting bit is the `+-A->` sequence which represents items emitted in time.
-Each item is represented by a marble with a value in it.

 The sequence consists of ASCII characters having a special meaning for the gnerator.

 * The `+` character is the starting point.
 Each timeline should have that.
-* The `-` character represents time advance.
-Character `>` represents end of timeline axis.
+* The `-` character represents time advance step.
+* Character `>` represents end of timeline axis.
 * Any other character (a-z, A-Z, 0-9) represents an item emitted by the observable plus time advance step.

-The following diagram shows three observable timelines.
-Please pay attention how number of `-` and non-`-` characters defines length of each timelines.
+The following diagram shows timelines for three observable source.
+Please pay attention how number of `-` and non-`-` characters defines length of each timeline.

 	marble three
 	{